 Comment: USCAN supports the establishment of national registries and a central registry that compiles and consolidates all of the information available in the national registries.
 Registries should accurately record all holdings, transfers, acquisitions and retirements of AAUs by any Party that participates in emissions trading.
 Registries should include the trading activities of authorized legal entities.
 They should be based on real-time reporting, should be accessible to the public, and should be able to show at any given time during the compliance period how many AAUs are in any given Party's national account.
-National registries should be developed by the secretariat with the assistance of outside experts as the secretariat deems necessary.
+National registries should be maintained in a format that is compatible with the central registry.
+The format should be developed by the secretariat with the assistance of outside experts as the secretariat deems necessary.